-31 Division of functions between Municipal Planning Tribunal and Land Development Officer

-- (1) For purposes of section 35(3) of the Act, the following categories of applications defined in section 54 of these By-laws must be considered and determined - - (a) by the Municipal Planning Tribunal: - (i) All category 1 applications; and - (ii) all opposed category 2 applications; - (b) by the authorized official in terms of the Act or similar official designated by the Municipal Council Land Development Officer, all category 2 applications that are not opposed; - (2) For the purposes of subsection (1), an opposed application means an application on which negative comments or objections were received after the public participation process from persons, internal municipal departments, ward councillors, service providers and organs of state.
+- 31 Division of functions between Municipal Planning Tribunal and Land Development Officer - (1) For purposes of section 35(3) of the Act, the following categories of applications defined in section 55 must be considered and determined - - (a) by the Municipal Planning Tribunal: - (i) All category 1 applications; and - (ii) all opposed category 2 applications; - (b) by the authorized official - i.
+All category 2 applications that are not opposed. - (2) For the purposes of subsection (1), an opposed application means an application on which negative comments or objections were received after the public participation process. - (3) Authorised official may refer any category 2 applications to Municipal Planning Tribunal for consideration.